mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 name - (Required) Specifies the name of the storage account.
 Only lowercase Alphanumeric characters allowed.
 Changing this forces a new resource to be created.
 This must be unique across the entire Azure service, not just within the resource group

 To save typing the name of the resource group for every new resource created.
-I have used the .name suffix after azurerm_resource_group.resource_group.
+I have used the .name suffix after azurerm_resource_group.rg.

 To save typing the location for every new resource created.
-I have used the .location suffix after azurerm_resource_group.resource_group
+I have used the .location suffix after azurerm_resource_group.rg

 To allow the storage account to store a static website I have enabled it, by passing the following:-